robtaylor/VACASK/README.md

 # Installation from pre-built packages
 [Pre-built packages](https://codeberg.org/arpadbuermen/VACASK/releases) for Linux (based on the stable version of Debian) and Windows are available.
 The OpenVAF-reloaded compiler is included in all binary packages.
 Linux users can choose between a .tgz archive and a .deb package.
 The Windows package is a .zip file that you can unpack wherever you want.
 It is recommended to add the `bin` directory to the system path.

 A new verion of VACASK is released every now and then.
 Between releases [(not quite) nightly builds](https://fides.fe.uni-lj.si/vacask/download/) are released.
-These are great if you want try VACASK with latest bugfixes.
+These are great if you want to try VACASK with latest bugfixes.

 # Getting started
 There are some examples available in the [`demo`](demo) directory.
 You can try the simulation of a Miller OTA by running